GeowazM/Short_introduction_to_UAV_mapping/README.md

 # An introduction to acquire and process data with an Unmanned Aerial Vehicle (UAV)
 A documentation to acquire data via UAV and process data with Structure from Motion (SfM)

-## Acquisition

-* The data acquisition includes the UAV fligth itself and the measureing of the ground control points (GCP).

 ## Aim of the workshop
-* Get to know what kind of equipment for different UAV systems
+* Get to know what kind of equipment for different UAV systems is needed
 * Get to know how to plan and perform an UAV fligth
-* Get to know how to use a GNSS receiver
+* Get to know how to use a GNSS receiver to acquire Ground Control Points (GCPs)
 * Acquire own data with an UAV.